 6. Chronic Bacterial infections

-Other than infections associated with dental hygiene, there have been other bacterial infections recently identified as causes of kidney failure in dogs, and particularly the acute renal failure (Stokes et al. 2004).
+Other than infections associated with dental hygiene, there have been other bacterial infections recently identified as causes of kidney failure in dogs, particularly acute renal failure (Stokes et al. 2004).

 7. Urinary Blockage